 Horses treated with pergolide generally remain on the drug for life.
 According to McFarlane, veterinarians have discussed whether horses could be treated with pergolide in the summer and fall, then weaned off in the winter and spring when hormone levels are naturally lower.
 “But,” she says, “there hasn’t been enough testing done to know how effective this protocol is.”
 The serotonin blocker cyproheptadine is an alternative treatment for PPID, but studies suggest that it is not as effective as pergolide in controlling clinical signs.

-In addition to drug treatment, simple adjustments to your management routine can help keep a PPID horse healthy and comfortable:
+Management Measures In addition to drug treatment, simple adjustments to your management routine can help keep a PPID horse healthy and comfortable:

 - Diet.
 A low-carbohydrate/high-fat diet can help counter the effects of muscle loss while reducing the risk of insulin resistance, a related syndrome that can occur in some PPID horses.
 Consult with your veterinarian or equine nutritionist about the benefits of eliminating grain and replacing it with pellets, a low-carb senior feed or molasses-free beet pulp.
 Also, limit the horse’s access to lush pasture grasses; grass hays are a safer option than legumes (clover, alfalfa) because they contain fewer carbohydrates.